-Instructor for our Children's Program, Rebecca Link has been dancing since childhood.
+Longtime instructor for Chattanooga Aerials, Kelsea Moon has been grown up dancing.
 After a ten-year career as both a professional ballet dancer and instructor, she continues her work with children as an elementary teacher in Cleveland, TN.
-Rebecca began her aerial dance training with Amy Powell in 2010, and re-discovered a joy she previously thought she could only find in dancing on the floor.
+Kelsea began her aerial dance training with Jen Keehn in 2010, and re-discovered a joy she previously thought she could only find in dancing on the floor.
 She began teaching for Chattanooga Aerials in the fall of 2013, and loves sharing her joy with aerial students of all ages.
 The playfulness and creativity that comes so naturally to children is encouraged and fostered in her classes, alongside the emphases of strong technique and safety.

-"I believe the art of play can often be a bridge to help heal many woes in our lives."
-Aside her passion for aerials and teaching children, Rebecca is also an avid and certified practitioner of Yoga.
+Aside her passion for aerials and teaching young people, Kelsea is also an avid and certified practitioner of Yoga.
 She enjoys incorporating it into aerials, and is a constant influence to our new addition of Aerial Yoga classes.

 More About Aerial Dance

 Aerial Dance appeals to a wide range of people because it offers something playful, fun and unique.
 It enriches people on a personal level...mind body and spirit.
 They get stronger without even noticing they are working.
 They get more body awareness.
 They gain coordination.
 They gain peace of mind....like going to a yoga class.
 They have much needed fun.
 They tap into parts of themselves.
 They learn to trust themselves and aerial partners.
 They find things in them that they'd like to express.
 They learn to communicate with themselves and others by just using movement.
 The list doesn't end.
 Aerial dance enriches individuals personally.